Impact on Pensions

 As of 2027, the total disability pension (including the projected pension component) will be adjusted with the life expectancy coefficient.
 The retirement age will be linked to life expectancy and the life expectancy coefficient will be mitigated.

-Estimated life expectancy coefficients used in projections
+Estimated life expectancy coefficients used in pension assessments

 The life expectancy coefficient is not applied in the following cases: